hamzaugursumer/8WeekSqlChallenge/Case Study #2 - Pizza Runner/README.md

 order by customer_id
 `````

-5.If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner
+5. If a Meat Lovers pizza was $12 and Vegetarian $10 fixed prices with no cost for extras and each runner
 is paid $0.30 per kilometre traveled - how much money does Pizza Runner have left over after these deliveries?

 (Eğer Et Severler için pizza 12$ ve Vejetaryen için 10$ sabit fiyatlıysa ve her bir koşucuya kat edilen kilometre